 The Rapporteur welcomed participants to this meeting and invited associate Rapporteurs to address the RG-WTSA meeting at the beginning.

-The agenda of the RG-WTSA meeting as found in TSAG-TD018R1 was introduced by the Rapporteur and approved by the meeting without further modification.
+The agenda of the RG-WTSA meeting as found in TSAG-TD018R1 was introduced by the Rapporteur and approved by the meeting.

 2 List of documents